gkossakowski/gkossakowski.github.io/content/posts/2021-01-08---The-slim-shady-year-part-one.md

 territory, and my move doesn't guarantee anything.
 The warning didn't say my condition might get even worse, though.

 Last month I spent feverishly looking for a solution.
-The facts: I had developed a muscle tension in my adductor that would turn itself on and off seemingly at random.
-The switch was so fast that the people at the clinic and I were convinced it had a neurological origin.
+I had developed a muscle tension in my adductor that would turn itself on and off, seemingly at random.
+The switch was so fast that both the people at the clinic and myself become convinced it had a neurological origin.
 We tried a whole palette of local interventions that I described in my notes.
 None of them seemed to address the root cause of the problem.
 My doctor at the clinic declared he is out of ideas.